-ENSO QUICK LOOK January 16, 2003
+ENSO QUICK LOOK February 19, 2003

-A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"
+A monthly summary of the status of El Niño, La Niña and the Southern Oscillation , or "ENSO"

-The current El Niño will very likely continue at least through February 2003, followed by significant weakening or dissipation during the March to June period.
+The current El Niño will very likely show significant weakening or dissipation during the March to June period.
 The outlook beyond June 2003 is more uncertain.
-Based on the behavior of past El Niño events and current model forecasts, it is most likely that conditions will be near-neutral during the second half of 2003, although the development of La Niña conditions is slightly more likely than in an average year.
-During the coming 1 to 3 months, climate effects in most regions are most likely to be weaker than those experienced during the strong 1997-98 El Niño, but could still be substantial in some regions (as some already have been).
-Regions commonly affected by El Niño at this time of year should remain alert to the possibility of such climate effects.
+Based on the behavior of past El Niño events and current model forecasts, it is most likely that conditions will be near-neutral during the second half of 2003, although the development of La Niña conditions is slightly greater than in an average year.
+During the coming 1 to 3 months, climate effects in most regions are most likely to be weaker for the current El Niño than those experienced during the same season in 1998 when the strong El Niño was reaching its end, but they could still be substantial in some regions.